098-Praveen/praveen/yocto praveen.md

 In Yocto, there are two types:

 1. **Build Time Dependency**:
-   - Needed when building the software.
+   - Needed while compiling the software.
    - Requires compilers, header files, and build tools.

 2. **Run Time Dependency**: